ademiriz/ShinyArules/README.md

 # ShinyArules
 # I modified Andrew Brooks' code to handle transaction data.
-The sample transaction data is given in Excel file.
+The sample transaction data file is given in Excel format.
 # I ran attached code without any issue in a R versionof MS SQL - R Server.
 But, when I tried to test on a different machine I ran into some problems.
 # So, I advice that you install most recent version of R, Rstudio and RTools on your machine. properly.
 # You need to compile package rlang in order to run (install) package devtools properly